litec-tmpl/tmpl-reveal-md/README.md

 1. **Settings Error**: add mermaid settings directly to diagram (as frontmatter)
 2. **Display error**: refresh the browser (`Ctrl+R`) for redraw
    - this needs the setting `"history": true` in `reveal-md.json`
-   - otherwise you start at slide one.- use Typora and vscode!
+   - otherwise you start at slide one.
+   - use Typora and vscode!